 Brown the beef – Cook ground beef over medium heat until no longer pink, then drain excess fat.
 Add diced onions and minced garlic to the beef and cook until onions become translucent.

-Then, spoon the meat mixture into the crock pot.
+Then, transfer the meat mixture into the crock pot.
 Stir in chili powder, cumin, oregano, brown sugar, salt, pepper, and cayenne pepper.

 hamburger, onions and garlic in black skillet